namngduc/BotSendo/README.md

 your_url_here/webhooks/slack/webhook
 ```
 ![](https://github.com/namnguyenduc/BotSendo/blob/master/images/event_subs.png)
-<br>And you should now be able to talk to your chatbot in Slack!
+<br>Install App and you should now be able to talk to your chatbot in Slack!
 <br>**Note**: The bot runs on the terminal, so you have to download Vietnamese typing software on the terminal to be able to communicate with the Bot.&ensp;[Gõ Tiếng Việt](https://www.trankynam.com/gotv/)